sebspion/reqs/draft-ietf-lake-reqs.md

 ## Credentials

-IoT deployments differ in terms of what credentials can be supported.
+IoT deployments differ from one another in terms of what credentials can be supported.
 Currently many systems use pre-shared keys (PSKs) provisioned out of band, for various reasons.
 PSKs are often used in a first deployment because of their perceived simplicity.
 The use of PSKs allows for protection of communication without major additional security processing, and also enables the use of symmetric crypto algorithms only, reducing the implementation and computational effort in the endpoints.

 However, PSK-based provisioning has inherent weaknesses.
 There has been reports of massive breaches of PSK provisioning systems, and as many systems use PSKs without perfect forward secrecy (PFS) they are vulnerable to passive pervasive monitoring.
 The security of these systems can be improved by adding PFS through an AKE authenticated by the provisioned PSK.